LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 ARKStep provides an extensive set of functions that can be used to obtain solver performance information.
 We organize these into groups:

-1. SUNDIALS version information accessor routines are in Section :numref:`Usage.ARKStep.SUNVersionInfo`,
-2. General ARKStep output routines are in Section :numref:`Usage.ARKStep.ARKStepMainOutputs`,
+#.
+General ARKStep output routines are in
+   :numref:`ARKODE.Usage.ARKStep.ARKStepMainOutputs`,
-3. ARKStep implicit solver output routines are in Section :numref:`Usage.ARKStep.ARKStepImplicitSolverOutputs`,
+#.
+ARKStep implicit solver output routines are in
+   :numref:`ARKODE.Usage.ARKStep.ARKStepImplicitSolverOutputs`,
-4. Output routines regarding root-finding results are in Section :numref:`Usage.ARKStep.ARKStepRootOutputs`,
+#.
+Output routines regarding root-finding results are in
+   :numref:`ARKODE.Usage.ARKStep.ARKStepRootOutputs`,
-5. Linear solver output routines are in Section :numref:`Usage.ARKStep.ARKLsOutputs` and
+#.
+Linear solver output routines are in
+   :numref:`ARKODE.Usage.ARKStep.ARKLsOutputs` and
-6. General usability routines (e.g. to print the current ARKStep parameters, or output the current Butcher table(s)) are in Section :numref:`Usage.ARKStep.ARKStepExtraOutputs`.
+#.
+General usability routines (e.g. to print the current ARKStep
+   parameters, or output the current Butcher table(s)) are in :numref:`ARKODE.Usage.ARKStep.ARKStepExtraOutputs`.

 Following each table, we elaborate on each function.